stargate/data-api/nosqlbench/http-dataapi-vector-crud.md

 Vector size is 1536 in the nosqlbench file. (openAI embedding vector standard size is 1536) Sample dataset is in [vector dataset](vector-dataset.txt)

-> If you want to test different vector-size, please change [http-jsonapi-vector-crud create-collection op](http-jsonapi-vector-crud.yaml) and [vector dataset](vector-dataset.txt)
+> If you want to test different vector-size, please change [http-dataapi-vector-crud create-collection op](http-dataapi-vector-crud.yaml) and [vector dataset](vector-dataset.txt)

 ## Workload Parameters